 You will engage in a yearlong inquiry exploring a theme and subject of your choosing.
 Your work will explore current established photographers and photographic practice both of contemporary New Zealand and international artists.
 You will develop your critical and fine art skills using a digital SLR camera.
-You will have the option of submitting a portfolio of work either by printing or moving image (short film); digital submissions are acceptable.
 The two internal standards lead to the external portfolio.